aditk3/Brick-Breaker-Project/PROPOSAL.md

 By week 2, I would want to make a bare-bones working version of the full game (only the game aspect).
 If I have time, I will add all the textures to my game this week, otherwise I'll do that during the start of *Week 3*.

-During the 3rd and final week, I want to implement the leader-board and the power-ups (extensions) so that my game is fully functional and ready for presenting.
+During the 3rd and final week, I want to implement the leader-board (extension) so that my game is fully functional and ready for presenting.

 ---